gopika-agrawal/QuestionArray/README.md

 # QuestionArray
-This is a array question repository
+This is an array question repository